 A busted water pipe is a serious problem that can cost you a lot of money on your water bill, and even worse, it can contaminate your clean water supply.
-Everyone needs access to ample clean water for drinking, cooking, and bathing, so contaminated water supply pipes are more than just an inconvenience—it can cause a serious hazard that jeopardizes the health of you and your family.
+Everyone needs access to ample clean water for drinking, cooking, and bathing.
+Therefore, contaminated water supply pipes are more than just an inconvenience, they can cause a serious hazard that jeopardizes the health of you and your family.
 Here are some of the key signs that indicate you are dealing with a cracked pipe somewhere in your Kelowna water line.

 High Charges on Your Water Bill

 Does your bill seem a lot higher than it was last month or a few months ago, even though you are using around the same amount of water as before?
-This is a big red flag that indicates there may be a leak in your water line.
+This is a big red flag that indicates there may be a leaky pipe in your supply lines.
 Instead of throwing money down the drain, your pipes are letting it seep away into the soil—or worse, somewhere inside your house.